 Sophia is an android made to look like a human female (Sophia 2016; Hanson 2016).
-She11 made headlines in 2016 when she announced she will "kill all humans".
+She made headlines in 2016 when she announced she will "kill all humans".
 She was created using "breakthrough robotics and artificial intelligence technologies" and her main feature appears to be the mimicking of human facial expressions.
 Sophia herself says she "can serve [humans], entertain them, and even help the elderly and teach kids" (2016), although how exactly she would do that is unclear.
 She has two mechanical arms but no legs and there is no description of what she can do with these arms.

-Life-like robots like Sophia still live in the 'uncanny valley'12.
+Life-like robots like Sophia still live in the 'uncanny valley'.
 Her voice is creepy and unhuman, her intelligence or her capabilities of understanding conversations are clearly flawed (as shown by her viral remark about supporting genocide).

-To me it seems the real breakthrough happens when (and if) the first robots appear which aren't as big as a house, can play Go, Chess and hide-and-seek, geniunely manages to get around the uncanny valley effect, has vast knowledge in his memory for instant information lookup, can hold a normal conversation without starting a war, etc. All of the examples listed above are what I would consider expert systems.
+To me it seems the real breakthrough happens when (and if) the first robots appear which aren't as big as a house, can play Go, Chess and hide-and-seek, geniunely manages to get around he uncanny valley effect, has vast knowledge in his memory for instant information lookup, can hold a normal conversation without starting a war, etc. All of the examples listed above are what I would consider expert systems.

-$^{^{11}}$ I am anthropomorphising 'her' consciously here.
+$^{11}$ I am anthropomorphising 'her' consciously here.
 Her website is written in first person, perhaps to make it appear like a blog written by a conscious being.

-12The philosphical zombies I mentioned in chapter 9 live in this uncanny valley too.
+&lt;sup>12The philosphical zombies I mentioend in chapter 9 live in this uncanny valley too.

 The AI we know from science fiction is probably what we would consider AGI.
 Perhaps this also relates to the concepts of P and H creativity mentioned in chapter 5.1.7.
-The systems above, like AlphaGo, may be P-intelligent rather § 5.1.7 than H-intelligent.
+The systems above, like AlphaGo, may be P-intelligent rather § 5.1.7than H-intelligent.

-Design 12.4
+12.4 DESIGN

 It is interesting to note how different the search results are perceived when presented in a different style (e.g. list rather than poem).
-This could be studied using questionnaires and interviews or eye tracking tools to find out what users § 13 prefer or perceive as more creative for example (see chapter 13).
+This could be studied using questionnaires and interviews or eye tracking tools to find out what users prefer or perceive as more creative for example (see chapter 13). § 13

-Images 10.7, 10.8 and 10.9 seen on pages 180,181 and 180 respectively, show the visual difference in design for the three different display methods for text results.
+Images 10.7, image 10.8 and image 10.9 seen on pages 166,167 and 166 respectively, show the visual difference in design for the three different display methods for text results.

 The poetry is compact and invites users to read all 14 (or less) lines.
-The two $\boxed{10.7}$ list styles are much longer and involve a lot of scrolling to navigate, which might $\boxed{10.8 \& 10.9}$ deter users from actually reading many of the results.
+The two list styles are much longer and involve a lot of scrolling to navigate, which might deter users from actually reading many of the results.

 Personally I feel that the poetry results are automatically read with more gravity.
 Sorting by sources or algorithms is a game of exploration-finding the similarities within the result sets.
-They are different ways to view the same things and yet have a drastic influence on how the results are perceived.
+They are different ways to view the same things and yet have a drastic influence of how the results are perceived.

 This also applies to the image and video search.
 Presenting results in spiral form is weird.
-It's hard to see where one image ends and another starts, they just kind of blur into each other.
+Its hard to see where one image ends and another starts, they just kind of blur into each other.
 However when listed as a list they immediately become more boring.

-LIMITING FACTORS 12.5
+12.5 LIMITING FACTORS